arbelkf/GemAI/README.md

 * **ProcessSpecificTicker** – extract label, creates confusionmatrix and prediction for the next day
 * **ProcessComposedTicker** – collects raw data from different stocks to one data table and run ProcessSpecificTickeron it.
 Under the assumption that all stocks behave the same, I create more raw data.

-**AbstractPercentForPeriodStrategy** – abstract class – inherit from AbstractStrategy, implements strategy for change in percentage of the value of the stock for specified period
+**AbstractPercentForPeriodStrategy** – abstract class – inherits from AbstractStrategy, implements strategy for change in percentage of the value of the stock for specified period

-**PercentForPeriodIndexCorrRollingStrategy** – concrete class – inherit from AbstractPercentForPeriodStrategy, implements a rolling window to average an already divided by the index values
+**PercentForPeriodIndexCorrRollingStrategy** – concrete class – inherits from AbstractPercentForPeriodStrategy, implements a rolling window to average an already divided by the index values

-**PercentForPeriodIndexCorrStrategy** - concrete class – inherit from AbstractPercentForPeriodStrategy, values are divided by the index values
+**PercentForPeriodIndexCorrStrategy** - concrete class – inherits from AbstractPercentForPeriodStrategy, values are divided by the index values

-**PercentForPeriodIndexLogCorrStrategy** – concrete class – inherit from AbstractPercentForPeriodStrategy, implements a log on the already divided by the index values
+**PercentForPeriodIndexLogCorrStrategy** – concrete class – inherits from AbstractPercentForPeriodStrategy, implements a log on the already divided by the index values

-**AbstractSpikeForPeriodStrategy** – abstract class – inherit from AbstractStrategy, implements strategy for sharp change in percentage of the value of the stock for specified period, once the level is crossed – the label is set
+**AbstractSpikeForPeriodStrategy** – abstract class – inherits from AbstractStrategy, implements strategy for sharp change in percentage of the value of the stock for specified period, once the level is crossed – the label is set

-**SpikeForPeriodStrategy** – concrete class – inherit from AbstractSpikeForPeriodStrategy – implements looking for a rise in the percentage for a specific period
+**SpikeForPeriodStrategy** – concrete class – inherits from AbstractSpikeForPeriodStrategy – implements looking for a rise in the percentage for a specific period

 ### **GemAIModule**